cloudlinux/kcare-nexpose/README.md

   # If needed to approve exception.
 If it false - only finds and adds vulnerability in the exception list
   is_approve: true

+  # If you want to delete old exceptions.
+If it is false - old exceptions will not be deleted
+  delete_old: true

   # Report type (XML Export 2.0 recommended).
   format: raw-xml-v2